How to smell your own breath. Self-test for halitosis (bad breath).

 - Select a small spoon from your silverware drawer.

-- Turn it upside down, place it at the very back of your tongue and then draw it forward.
+- Turn the spoon upside down, place it at the very back of your tongue, and then draw it forward.

 - Be deliberate but gentle.
 (Don’t be surprised if this test triggers your gag reflex a little bit.)

-- Now, smell-test and evaluate the goo your spoon has scraped off because this is precisely what your breath smells like to others.
+- Now, do a sniff test.
+Take a smell of the goo your spoon has scraped off.
+The odor of this foul-looking gunk is precisely what your breath smells like to others.

 Smelly debris scraped off the back part of a person’s tongue.